Degrees for Military and Veterans

 America’s service members are a microcosm of the nation.
-Every demographic in society is represented within their ranks.
+Every demographic in society is represented within its ranks.
 For some, joining the military was the best choice for their futures.
-For others, it was the only choice that could get them experience and an education.
+For others, the military was the only choice to provide them with experience and education.

 In most services, getting a college degree awards promotion points for enlisted service members.
-In all services, an commissioned officer must have a college degree.
+In all services, a commissioned officer must have a college degree.
 But why?

 Getting a degree while in the military benefits the service member, their service, and America.

 What are your career goals?

 The first step to getting a college degree is deciding to get one.
 That’s hard enough.
 But then, you see the dozens of programs available, covering even more subject areas than you’ve ever heard of.
 Which one do you pick?
 What should you study?